SMosegaard/cds-lang/assignments/assignment-4/README.md

 The code facilitates computational text analysis to extract meaningful information in terms of emotion scores.
 It integrates HuggingFace's model 'emotion-english-distilroberta-base' and allows its users to assess the series emotional profile and how it changes over the seasons.
 Then, it plots the distribution of all emotions in all seasons and the relative frequency of each emotion across all seasons.

-When utilizing the script of the 8 seasons of 'Game of Thrones', it returns the following results:
+When utilizing the script of all 8 seasons of 'Game of Thrones', it returns the following results:

 <p align = "center">
     <img src = "https://raw.githubusercontent.com/SMosegaard/cds-lang/main/assignments/assignment-4/out/emotion.png" width = "800">